-To fall under the scope of a dog home boarding establishment, accommodation must be provided in the home environment.
+A business which provides daytime accommodation in a domestic premise for dogs, away from its normal place of residents and does not keep them over night, would require a day care of dogs licence.
+To fall under the scope of a domestic dog day care establishment, accommodation must be provided in the home environment.
 This must be inside the domestic home, which is not the usual home of that dog, and not in any external kennel accommodation.
-A business that looks after dogs within its normal place of residence (e.g. pet sitters), or where the accommodation provided is not the main purpose of that business (e.g. veterinary practices), or businesses that provide day care for dogs (these are under the scope of providing day care for dogs), would not require a home boarding licence.
+Business that looks after dogs within its normal place of residence (e.g. pet sitters), or where the accommodation provided is not the main purpose of that business (e.g. veterinary practices), would not require a day care licence.
+A business providing day care and home boarding will also be required to comply with the Home Boarding of Dogs Licence Conditions.